zoomzoom1011/TensorFlow_Scikit_practice/README.md

 These are some examples I use for simple neural network, random forest.

-Neural netwrok here use the pipeline to deal with the preprocess, and make the prediction for the recogin
+Neural netwrok here use the pipeline to deal with the preprocess, and make the prediction

 The way to run tensorflow is (tensor + flow):
 1. Create Tensors (variables)